Skip to content

 5. Measure Your Communications to Guide Solutions

 Measurement doesn’t just show the numbers behind your efforts, but can zero in on employee perspectives, how communications are resonating, if they’re getting the information they need where they want it, and much more.
 Measurement helps you document progress and help leaders understand how and why to make smart decisions that will ultimately help you achieve your business and communications objectives.
-By creating a baseline from which to measure progress and success, you can identity key issues and pinpoint critical areas for action.
+By creating a baseline from which to measure progress and success, you can identify key issues and pinpoint critical areas for action.
 It can also build and/or reinforce your case for resources – both people and dollars – as you look towards fixing any communications issues.
-Always remember, what gets measured, gets done.
+Always remember: what gets measured, gets done.

 How has poor communication impacted your organization, and how might some of these solutions be helpful?